-As typically happens in the face of a global pandemic, the Wuhan coronavirus is drawing comparisons to the Great Influenza of 1918.
+As typically happens in the face of a global pandemic, COVID-19 is drawing comparisons to the Great Influenza of 1918.
 However, for the first time in human history, there are digital tools sufficiently advanced enough to support healthcare infrastructure in the face of pandemic disease.

 Infrastructure is a critical yet often undervalued complement to the efforts made to develop successful treatments and vaccination protocols for an outbreak.
 In sharp contrast to the Great Influenza, now there are specific digital tools to both manage outbreaks and get ahead of them.